hemanth0808/Vendor-Management-System/README.md

 #### PATCH method:
 - http PATCH http://127.0.0.1:8000/api/purchase_orders/{po_id}/ order_date="2023-01-02T12:00:00" delivery_date="2023-01-15T12:00:00" items:='[{"item_name": "Updated Item", "quantity": 20 }]' quality_rating:=4.8 status="updated" "Authorization: Token your_obtained_token"
 ### About this API endpoint:
 - here this endpoint we have two commands with different http methods (PUT,PATCH).As we have a primary key in the model the PUT method works as POST method (which means it creates a new purchase_order with given details).
-The PATCH method is used to update the purchase_order's details except purchase_order's number. here PUT handles updates by replacing the entire entity, so it creates a new entity. but where the PATCH handles by only updating the given fields.
+The PATCH method is used to update the purchase_order's details except purchase_order's number. here PUT handles updates by replacing the entire entity, so it creates a new entity. but where the PATCH handles by only updating the given fields.(we can provide any no of fields in PATCH mathod.)

 ## Delete a purchase_order:
 ### using curl: